mynknight/CSEA_Project/README.md

 * User can browse files and folders of other users.
 * User can download the files and folders of theirs and other users also.
 * Users can also keep the files and folders they are interested as favorites and can access them on Homepage.
+* User's can know their favourite files or folders based on the favourite icon color

 # Register Page
 * The user has to register when he uses the website for the first time.He can register with any of his Email ID.